 The most common application for a reciprocating air compressor in smaller businesses is to power pneumatic tools.
 These types of tools are favored over their electric equivalents for their lighter weight and safer operation.
 Tools powered by electricity generate heat and can overheat or short out with continuous use.

-With their strong history in industrial and manufacturing settings, air-powered tools have grown increasingly common in small businesses, especially in the construction industry.
+With their strong history in industrial and manufacturing environments, air-powered tools have grown increasingly common in small businesses, especially in the construction industry.
 Almost every electric power tool is also made to operate using compressed air.

-Businesses that provide small engine service, auto service, recreational activities and dental services can all be using compressed air to deliver their services to customers.
+Businesses that provide small engine service, auto service, recreational activities and dental services can all use compressed air to deliver their services to customers.
 Although producing compressed air can be expensive, you should always be aware of the most efficient way to have your system provide the right amount of compressed air at the appropriate pressure for the lowest cost.
 On average, it takes about seven or eight horsepower (hp) of electrical energy to produce one hp of compressed air energy.

-Quincy Compressor designs its product with energy efficiency and the environment in mind and we have several models that offer considerable savings in operation over conventional air compressor designs.
+Quincy Compressor designs its product with energy efficiency and the environment in mind, and we have several models that offer considerable savings in operation over conventional air compressor designs.

 Here are some of the typical air compressor applications of small- and medium-sized businesses:

 - Painting vehicles in an auto body shop